Swagat1126/EventFlow/auth-system/README.md

 Authentication and User Management Backend

-This module implements a secure authentication and user management system for the EventFlow application.
-It provides APIs for user registration, authentication, and role-based authorization using industry-standard security practices.
+This module provides secure authentication and role-based user management for the EventFlow application.
+It is responsible for handling user registration, login, and protected API access using JSON Web Tokens (JWT).

-The system ensures confidentiality and integrity of user credentials through password hashing and token-based authentication mechanisms.

-Functionalities
+🚀 Features

 User registration (Signup)

 User authentication (Login)

-Role-based access control (Admin, Student, Volunteer)
+Role-based access control (Admin / Student / Volunteer)

-Secure password encryption using bcrypt
+Secure password hashing using bcrypt

-JWT-based session management

-Middleware-based route protection

-Technologies Used
+Token-based authentication using JWT

+Protected routes with middleware

+🛠️ Technology Stack

 Node.js